marcuskupke/zf-bernard/README.md

 ## Normalizers

-You can add any normalizer that you which to use by adding it to the `BernardOptions::enabledNormalizers`
+You can add any normalizer that you wish to use by adding it to the `BernardOptions::enabledNormalizers`

 The default enabled normalizers are